harshit391/DriveWay/README.md

-Sure, here's a list summarizing the key points for your "DriveWay" car shopping application README:

----

 # DriveWay - Car Shopping Application

 # Welcome to **DriveWay**, our first GitHub project!
 DriveWay is a car shopping application developed in C, designed to provide a seamless and efficient car buying experience.